Activities in Addition to Representing Clients in Employment Law Cases

 Washington DC Employment Lawyer Published Works

 - I have co-authored 15 editions to date of the ongoing EQUAL EMPLOYMENT LAW UPDATE, published by the American Bar Association Section of Labor and Employment Law through the Bureau of National Affairs, Washington, D.C., from 1996 through 2007.
 Each edition is over 1,700 pages long and covers all types of employment discrimination, proof of discrimination, court procedures and evidence.
 I have already started work on the 16th edition.
-The book can be examined here.
 My original co-author was a highly respected attorney for employers, Barbara Berish Brown of Paul, Hastings, Janofsky & Walker in Washington, D.C.
 My current co-author is the equally highly respected attorney for employers, John F. Aslin of Perkins Coie in Seattle, Washington.

 - At the cutting edge of class action research, I co-authored ELIZABETH J. CABRASER AND RICHARD T. SEYMOUR, ANALYSIS, IMPLICATIONS, AND TEXT OF THE CLASS ACTION FAIRNESS ACT 2005, SPECIAL ALERT TO CALIFORNIA CLASS ACTIONS PRACTICE AND PROCEDURE, CALIFORNIA FORMS OF PLEADING AND PRACTICE (LexisNexis, 2005).